Baskaboo/baskaboo-core/04_MAGIC_MATCH_TABLE/README.md

 *Decode the patterns.
 Balance the equation.
 Join the expansion.*

 ---

+# The Magic Match Table - Part 1
+**Here is the Baskaboo Magic Match Table, waiting to be explored...**

 | Πεδίο (Domain) | 🔘 Pits (WANT) | 🔘 Mits (MUST) | 🔘 Klop (LIVE) | 🔘 Laram (REMEMBER AND RETURN) |
 | :--- | :--- | :--- | :--- | :--- |